Code-Institute-Submissions/milestone-project-5/README.md

 The app is hosted on [Heroku]( https://paddywc-recipe-wiki.herokuapp.com/).
 The code used is from the [heroku branch](https://github.com/Paddywc/milestone-project-4/tree/heroku) of the GitHub repository.
 The code is identical to the [default (testing) branch]( https://github.com/Paddywc/milestone-project-4/tree/testing), except that it connects to the ClearDB database, rather than the testing database.
 The changes appear in the declaration of the ‘connection’ variable, and the open_connection_if_not_already_open() function, both found near the beginning  of the [sql_functions.py file](https://github.com/Paddywc/milestone-project-4/blob/testing/sql_functions.py).

 ### ClearDB Query Limits
 There is an hourly limit to the database queries that a user can make on the live Heroku app.
 This is a limitation of the free ClearDB plan.
 Using SQL on Heroku requires a service designed to work on the platform, such as ClearDB.
 However, exceeding the hourly query limit may cause the app to crash.
+These will normally be TypeErrors, caused by a NoneType object.
 It will work correctly again once the limit resets.

 ## Credits